marleeeeeey/game_mvp_003_jumper_jam/README.md

 - Use `await(get_tree().create_timer(0.75).timeout)` to add delay between the actions.
 - Use `signal` to move from lower level to the higher level scene.
 Use `call` to move from the higher level to the lower level scene.
 - Set `obj=null` and `path.to.obj=null` for references after calling `queue_free()` to prevent crashes.
+- Use `"user://file_name.file_extension"` to save the file in the user directory for specific game.

 ## Files structure